Fall of the Republic of Venice: The "Preliminaries of Leoben" and the "Veronese Easter"

-On 17 April 1797, Napoleon signed a preliminary armistice at Leoben in Styria, with the representatives of the Habsburg Holy Roman Emperor, Francis II.
+On 17 April 1797, Napoleon signed a preliminary armistice at Leoben in Styria, with the representatives of the Habsburg Francis II, Holy Roman Emperor.
 In the secret annexes of the treaty, the territories of the Terraferma were already conceded to the Habsburg empire, in return for French possession of the Austrian Netherlands.
 On the same day, however, events precipitated themselves at Verona.
 The population, and a part of the Venetian troops quartered there, tired of French arrogance and oppression, rose in revolt.
 The episode, known as the "Veronese Easter", quickly reduced the occupation troops to the defensive, reducing them to the city's forts.